olwee/abci-utils/README.md

     data: 'NodeJS Todo', // Name of the application
     version: '0.0.1',
     app_version: 1,
-    last_block_height: '100', // Last Height Commited on the Application
+    last_block_height: 100, // Last Height Commited on the Application
     last_block_app_hash: '0xabc', // Last App Hash Committed on the Application, if height = 0, must  be ''
   }),
   // ABCI initChain Request
+  // Only called when height = 0
   initChain: async ({
     time: {
       seconds: 1586626526,